iDataVisualizationLab/music/Master Thesis/README.md

 * What is it in an audio sample that makes it "sound similar"?
 * How similar sound visualized in 2d plot using tsne method?
 * Applying Neural Network to Train and Classify the sound data.
-* Recording and visualzing sound sample in real-time.
+* Recording and visualizing sound sample in real-time.
 ## Visualization Methods:
 In the project, we apply the following visualization approaches:
 - Real-time heatmap which display the mfcc coefficient in time series.